British MPs vote for second reading of Bill to block a no-deal Brexit

 British MPs have voted for a second reading of a Bill aimed at blocking a no-deal Brexit, following a debate on Wednesday afternoon.

-MPs will now debate and vote on a motion on whether to hold a general election next month.
+MPs are also due to debate and vote on a motion on whether to hold a general election next month.

 On Wednesday, Mr Johnson used his first prime minister’s questions to challenge Labour leader Jeremy Corbyn to vote tonight for a general election next month, framing the contest as a decision about which of them should negotiate Brexit.